tomjanus/ghg_emissions_myanmar/README.md

 * **Notebook_4_ghg_emission_plots.ipynb** - This Jupyter notebook in **Python** creates statistical plots with emission outputs.
 The plots summarize net (aerial) emissions with different values of categorical variables, such as landuse intensity (low/high), soil type (mineral/organic) and water intake depth (shallow/deep), and visualise the distributions of emissions with all reservoirs types - hydroelectric, irrigation and multipurpose.
 The output figures are saved to `figures/ghg_visualisation`.

+* **Notebook_4b_comparison_of_emissions_against_gridded_data.ipynb** - This notebook loads and processes reservoir emissions in Myanmar calculated explicitly with ReEmission and estimated from the simplified parameterizations obtained by Harrison et al. 2021 [[1](https://doi.org/10.1029/2020GB006888)] and Soued et al. 2022 [[2](https://doi.org/10.1038/s41561-022-01004-2)].
+Since the parameterization of Harrison et al. is fitted to emission estimates from a single year (2020) while this study relies on average emissions over the entire life-span of the reservoir (e.g. 100 years), we do not proceed with this parameterization and instead adopt the emission factors of Soued et al (emission factors vs. climatic zones).
+We then compare the emission fluxes and total emissions overall and due to each emission pathway between the explicitly calculated outputs from ReEmission (G-res) and Soued et al. We visualise the distributions of errors between the two approaches and provide overall statistics of fit/correspondence between both datasets.
+Finally, we fit the coefficients of regressions adopted in the papers of Almeida et al. 2019 [[3](https://doi.org/10.1038/s41467-019-12179-5)] and Carlino et al. 2024 [[3](https://doi.org/10.1038/s41893-024-01367-x)] which are used to disentangle net anthropogenic emissions from total reservoir emissions.
+We show differences between the original (default) and the fitted coefficients.

 * **Notebook_5_create_reservoir_tile_maps.Rmd** - This notebook written in **RMarkDown** creates tile plots of all delineated reservoirs.
 The tile plots of reservoir contours are saved to `figures/maps/`.

 * **Notebook_6_create_reservoir_maps.ipynb** - This notebook in **R** creates maps showing emissions and emission intensities of the reservoirs in Myanmar.
 The plots are saved to `figures/maps`.